Updated: Mar 19

 It’s estimated that 80% of the world’s data is unstructured, rather unorganized.
 Huge volumes of text data are created every day through emails, support tickets, chats, social media conversations, surveys, articles, documents, etc. It is very time-consuming and expensive and more importantly hard to analyze, understand, and sort through these huge volumes.

 Sentiment analysis helps businesses to make sense of all this unstructured text by processing them as required.

 It helps businesses process huge amounts of data in an efficient and cost-effective way.

 It can identify critical issues in real-time, for example, Why did customers leave a brand?

 Companies can gain better insights

-Sentiment analysis can be applied to many aspects of business, from brand monitoring and product analytics, to customer service and market research.
-Not only sentiment analysis enables us to get new insights, it also helps us to better understand our customers, and empower our own teams more effectively so that they do better and more productive work.
+Sentiment analysis can be applied to many aspects of business, from brand monitoring and product analytics to customer service and market research.
+Not only sentiment analysis enables us to get new insights, but it also helps us to better understand our customers, and empower our own teams more effectively so that they do better and more productive work.